justinmeiners/justinmeiners.github.io/understanding-groupby/README.md

 it's difficult to see how a language with roots in C could be made similarly malleable.
-In fact, a great deal of runtime and compiler infrastructure needed to be added to C# in order to support LINQ, including `lambdas` anonymous objects, etc. Jon Skeet suspects the C# team had the idea to completely generalize data access, and then built up a chain of dependent features to reach the goal.
+In fact, a great deal of runtime and compiler infrastructure needed to be added to C# in order to support LINQ, including `lambdas` anonymous objects, etc. Jon Skeet suspects the C# team had an idea to completely generalize data access, and then built up a chain of dependent features to reach this goal.
 To learn more about this process and the ideas behind LINQ I recommend Jon Skeet's book [C# in Depth][3].
 I think you will enjoy it even if you are not interested in C# itself, as it is a joyful deep dive into practical language design and theory.